pandas-dev/pandas/doc/source/io.rst

 There are a few other available functions:

-  - ``tquery`` returns list of tuples corresponding to each row.
+  - ``tquery`` returns a list of tuples corresponding to each row.
-  - ``uquery`` does the same thing as tquery, but instead of returning results, it returns the number of related rows.
+  - ``uquery`` does the same thing as tquery, but instead of returning results it returns the number of related rows.
   - ``write_frame`` writes records stored in a DataFrame into the SQL table.
   - ``has_table`` checks if a given SQLite table exists.